Samnites: Etymology

 The Indo-European root Saβeno or Sabh evolved into the word Safen, which later became Safin.
-The word Safin may have been the first word used to describe the Samnite people and the Samnite Kingdom.
+The word Safin may have been the first term used to describe the Samnite people and the Samnite Kingdom.
 Etymologically, this name is generally recognized to be a form of the name of the Sabines, who were Umbrians.
 From Safinim, Sabinus, Sabellus and Samnis, an Indo-European root can be extracted, *sabh-, which becomes Sab- in Latino-Faliscan and Saf- in Osco-Umbrian: Sabini and *Safineis.
 Some archaeologists believe Safin refers to all the people of the Italian peninsula, others say just the people of Molise.
 It could also be an adjective used to describe a group of people.
 It appears on graves near Abruzzo from the 5th century, as well as Oscan inscriptions and slabs in Penna Sant'Andrea.
 The last known usage of the word is on a coin from the Social War.

 Safin would go through a series of changes culminating in Safinim, the Oscan word for Samnium, meaning "cult place of the Safin people."
 This became the word for the Samnite people, Safineis. as well as other words in Greek such as Saini, Saineis, Samnītēs, Sabellī, and Saunìtai.
 These terms likely originated in the 5th century BC and derive from saunion, the Greek word for javelin.

 At some point in prehistory, a population speaking a common language extended over both Samnium and Umbria.
 Salmon conjectures that it was common Italic and puts forward a date of 600 BC, after which the common language began to separate into dialects.
 This date does not necessarily correspond to any historical or archaeological evidence; developing a synthetic view of the ethnology of proto-historic Italy is an incomplete and ongoing task.

 Linguist Julius Pokorny carries the etymology somewhat further back.
 Conjecturing that the -a- was altered from an -o- during some prehistoric residence in Illyria, he derives the names from an o-grade extension *swo-bho- of an extended e-grade *swe-bho- of the possessive adjective, *s(e)we-, of the reflexive pronoun, *se-, "oneself" (the source of English self).
-The result is a set of Indo-European tribal names (if not the endonym of the Indo-Europeans): Germanic Suebi and Semnones, Suiones; Celtic Senones; Slavic Serbs and Sorbs; Italic Sabelli, Sabini, etc., as well as a large number of kinship terms.
+The result is a set of Indo-European tribal names (if not the endonym of the Indo-Europeans): Germanic Suebi and Semnones, Suiones as well as Swedes; Celtic Senones; Slavic Serbs and Sorbs; Italic Sabelli, Sabini, etc., as well as a large number of kinship terms.